ChatSecure/ChatSecure-Push-Server/README.md

 Installation
 ------------

-You will need to install [CouchDB](http://couchdb.apache.org) using the package manager of your choice:
+You will need to install [MongoDB](http://www.mongodb.org) using the package manager of your choice:

 On Mac OS X, I recommend [Homebrew](http://mxcl.github.com/homebrew/):

-    $ brew install -v couchdb
+    $ brew install mongodb

 Or on Ubuntu:

-    $ apt-get install couchdb
+    $ apt-get install mongodb

 If you don't have Python and pip, get them.